The neoschool Class

 Loaded Packages

-adforn, adjustbox, algpseudocode, amssymb, babel, bookmark, calc, changespace, cuted, environ, fancyvrb, fontawesome5, forest, iftex, ifthen, kvoptions, lastpage, marginnote, microtype, mismath (which loads mathtools), multicol, needspace, pdftexcmds, pgffor, pgfplots, qrcode, scrlayer-scrpage, silence, siunitx, tabularray, tasks, tcolorbox (with the most option loading listings and minted packages), textcase, tikz, tikzpagenodes, tikzsymbols, ulem (with normalem option), xcolor (with table, svgnames, dvipsnames, and x11names options), xhfill, xkeyval, xsim (with use-files and clear-aux options), xstring.
+adforn, adjustbox, algpseudocode, amsmath, babel, bookmark, calc, changepage, cuted, environ, fontawesome5, forest, iftex, ifthen, kvoptions, lastpage, listings, marginnote, microtype, multicol, nccmath, needspace, pdftexcmds, pgffor, pgfplots, pifont, qrcode, scrlayer-scrpage, setspace, silence, siunitx, tabularray, tasks, tcolorbox, textcase, tikz, tikzpagenodes, tikzsymbols, ulem, xcolor, xhfill, xkeyval, xsim, xstring.

-The graphics option loads graphicx and wrapfig, the draft option loads blindtext and lipsum, and the mathastext option loads the mathastext package.
+The graphics option loads the packages graphicx and wrapfig.
+The faketext option (formerly draft) loads the packages blindtext and lipsum.
+The mathastext option loads the mathastext package.

-The math option loads annotate-equations, bm, cancel, mathrsfs, nncomma, numprint, tdsfrmath (with suite and taupe options), tkz-euclide, witharrows, and xlop.
+The math option loads the packages annotate-equations, bm, breqn, cancel, mathrsfs, ncccomma, numprint, tdsfrmath (with the options suite and taupe), tkz-euclide, witharrows, and xlop.

-The notes option enables colored and framed notes in the left and right margins alternately and loads the todonotes package.
+The notes=length option enables framed notes (todonotes) in the left and right margins, alternating, and sets their width.
+It loads the todonotes package.

-The apmep option, which allows direct compilation of examination papers from the association of the same name, defines a set of mathematical commands and loads esvect, fourier-ons, numprint (with np option), pstricks (and many packages from the pstricks ecosystem), tabularx, and textcomp.
+The apmep option, which allows direct compilation of exam archives from the association of the same name, defines a set of mathematical commands and loads the packages esvect, fourier-orns, numprint (with the np option), pstricks (and many packages from the pstricks ecosystem), tabularx, textcomp, tkz-tab, and enumitem.

-The mathics option enables computer algebra via mathics (free version of mathematica) and loads asymptote and latexalpha2 packages.
+The mathics option enables symbolic computation via mathics (an open-source alternative to mathematica) and loads the packages asymptote and latexalpha2.

 Configuration Options